 True North came into existence with the power of one crucial decision: Mr. Gary Wendt, then Chairman and CEO of General Electric Capital Corporation (GECC), who decided

 to set up a US$ 2 billion private equity fund with a focus on transforming businesses in a variety of global markets, one of which was India.
 Impala Partners, a US-based boutique investment and M & A advisory firm founded by former senior GECC executives, was chosen as a global partner for the venture.

-The fund was focused on investments in Japan, India, Israel, Poland and Mexico, and sought local partners in each country.
+The fund focused on investments in Japan, India, Israel, Poland, and Mexico, and sought local partners in each country.
 In India, Mr. Wendt tied up with Ambit Corporate Finance and subsequently HDFC to form GW Capital with Vishal Nevatia as CEO.
 Later, Mr. Wendt took up other responsibilities, and though he and Impala remained as investors, the new company developed a strong local identity, and was reborn as TRUE NORTH in 2004.
 With its new identity in 2016, True North will continue the company’s journey in transforming businesses.